acanturgut/heaatpump-backend-backbone/README.md

 ### Future Tasks

+- Add alternatives for gRPC and move DTO's to proto.
 - Connect Grafana: Integrate Grafana to visualize and stream metrics.
-- Environment Configuration: Move application.properties to environment variables for better configuration management.
 - Add Tests: Expand the application’s test coverage with more unit and integration tests.